wmcqueensky/List-Of-People-Modifier/README.md

 <h2>File Format</h2>

 <p>The program expects the input file to be in a specific format.
-Each line of the file should contain the name, surname, and age of a person, separated by commas.
+Each line of the file should contain the name, surname, and age of a person, separated by whitespaces.
 For example:</p>

 <pre>
-John,Doe,30
+John Doe 30
-Jane,Smith,25
+Jane Smith 25
 </pre>

 <p>The output file will also be in the same format.</p>